 My days are normally pretty full.
 I have 3 kids, one who is 10 months and two who live with us half-time, a business that I love and am continually trying to grow, a home to manage, amazing friendships to foster, a husband to support and love... oh yeah and then there's me.

 I find it generally pretty easy as a woman to take care of people around me.
 It comes with a certain ease and fulfillment and that innate sense to care for others is wonderful.
 It is part of who I am as a sensitive, loving woman.
-I feel grateful to have been blessed with all I have... my children, my husband, a beautiful home, and career doing what fuels me.
+I feel grateful to have been blessed with all I have... the children, the husband, a beautiful home, and career doing what fuels me.
 But in all of my going and doing and accomplishing, sometimes I admit that taking care of myself is not as easy as taking care of everyone and everything around me.
 In the midst of all I have "to do", I find myself going and going and running around at what feels like 90 mph.
 I am busy!
 I have a lot to do!
 I find myself getting irritated with husband at times when he doesn't do this or that and I am, in turn, whirling around our house in a wild frenzy.

 But here's the thing.
 I will always have a to do list a mile long.
 You will also probably have this list too.
 And Its probably not going away anytime soon.
 So, rather than whirling around checking off your list in a frenzy and working yourself up, how about slowing the heck down?
 How about putting yourself before some of those to dos?
 How about finding a way to take care of others on a deeper level?
 And in a better way?
 And learning how to enjoy our lists of to dos and accept that we probably wont feel better rushing through each task so it can all get done.... just for the sake of finishing.
 Because it will start up again tomorrow.